 SUMMARY

-• KEY ID FEATURES: Very large, hooded when disturbed, faint but distinctive vertical banding running the length of the body
+• KEY ID FEATURES: Very large, hooded when disturbed, distinctive banding running the length of the body

 • BEHAVIOR: Fast, defensive and willing to bite if scared, will rush forward quickly if cornered, King Cobras should be given a wide berth if encountered